gs-rezaem/cfgsync/tmp/contrib-model.md

 As discussed above, In == Out can be considered insufficient for providing legal protection.
 The Developer Certificate of Origin (DCO) was introduced to make the following two points explicit:

 1. The contributor attests that they are legally entitled to make the contribution under the Out license.
 2. The contributor agrees that everything about this interaction is essentially public (under the terms of the license) and kept forever.

 The second point is necessary because of European [retention laws](http://www.linuxtoday.com/developer/2005061402426OSKNDV), and we'll leave it at that.

+Note how a DCO differs from a CLA: the contributor is not imparting any rights or privileges to the product owner.
+The contributor is merely attesting that he's legally entitled to license the contributed code under the given license.
+In a sense, the contributor is no longer contributing to the project per-se, but rather to anyone who is willing to accept that license.

 So how does a contributor agree to the DCO?
 There are two common methods for that: implicit and explicit.